varabyte/kobweb/README.md

 }
 ```

-although in practice it is often good enough to define base styles and occasional "md" styles.
+Despite the flexible potential of multiple sizes, many projects will be able to get away just using base styles and occasional
+"md" styles.

-To reference a breakpoint in a style:
+To reference a breakpoint in a `ComponentStyle`, just invoke it:

 ```kotlin
 val CustomStyle = ComponentStyle("custom") {